FranklinTheNarrator/Daily-life-of-a-system-administrator/README.md

 > * Pretty boring day, hahan't

 # Day Eleven (saturday) 0x00000008
-> * had to be a day off, but I was ordered to be a tech support for the event at uni
+> *ItH supposed to be a day off, but I was ordered to be a tech support for the event at uni